Percona Server for MySQL offers the

 LOCK TABLES FOR BACKUP uses a new MDL lock type to block updates to

 non-transactional tables and DDL statements for all tables.
-More specifically,
+If there is an

-LOCK TABLES FOR BACKUP lock, all DDL statements and all
+LOCK TABLES FOR BACKUP lock then all DDL statements and all updates

-updates to MyISAM, CSV, MEMORY and ARCHIVE tables will be blocked in the
+to MyISAM, CSV, MEMORY, ARCHIVE, and TokuDB tables will be blocked in the

 FLUSH TABLES WITH READ LOCK,